 Improving Health Security and Building International Health Regulations Core Capacities in the Republic of Uganda

-This funding opportunity provides financial support to a wide range of organizations working to strengthen Uganda's health security and improve its capacity to detect and respond to health threats.
+This funding opportunity provides financial support to a wide range of organizations working to strengthen Uganda's public health systems and enhance its ability to respond to health threats effectively.

 Award Range